Bethesda tease "early builds" for Elder Scrolls 6 while celebrating the series' 30th anniversary

 As for the Elder Scrolls 6 release date, it's likely over five years away.

 For my money, the next Elder Scrolls has a couple of big questions to answer.
-One is how it will follow or depart from Starfield, which strongly feels like Time Gentlemen Please for the Oblivion-through-Fallout-4 brand of open world RPG - big, scenic and full of stories but also shallow, cluttered and curiously unimaginative, a far cry from the esoterica of Fallout and Morrowind.
+One is how it will follow or depart from Starfield, which strongly feels like the last hurrah for the Oblivion-through-Fallout-4 brand of open world RPG - big, scenic and full of stories but also shallow, cluttered and curiously unimaginative, a far cry from the esoterica of Fallout and Morrowind.

 Another is how it will build on ZeniMax's once-scorned MMO The Elder Scrolls Online, which has been chugging away gamely for nigh a decade, relentlessly adding different Elder Scrolls regions to its world in the course of a shift to free-to-play.
 Solo players might shy away from it, but ESO has become an enormous repository of both Elder Scrolls lore and information about Elder Scrolls players - the creators of TES6 would be foolish not to take inspiration from it, surely.